When it comes to transitioning from a boyband to a successful solo career, the rule of Highlander is typically in effect: There can be only one.

 The other common thread is Chasez’s explicit and overtly sexual lyrics.
 Clearly inspired by The Artist Formerly Known as The Artist Formerly as Prince, Chasez doesn’t go as far as using the number “2” in place of the words “to,” “too” or “two,” or the letter “U” for “you,” but the sentiment is still the same.
 Most reviews focused on this line from “Come to Me”: “I lay awake and masturbate/ I love to hear the sounds you make.”
 As far as lines go, it’s about as far away from “God must have spent a little more time on you” as can be.

-Other songs reinforce this theme.
-Lead single “Some Girls (Dance With Women)” (featuring a rap from none other than Ol’ Dirty Bastard in one of his last recorded performances before his 2004 death) is about how Chasez gets turned on when girls dance with each other at clubs.
-“Might have to peel me off the ceiling/ I’m like a soda that’s been shaken up… boom” he sings in a quiet, understated “come hither” tone that doesn’t come close to showing off his impressive vocal range.
 On second single, the more rock-oriented “All Day Long I Dream About Sex” he sings: “Keep in mind, I’m a love machine/ Get it twenty four seven, call me any time you need,” right before making it clear that “All day long I dream about sex/ And all night long I think about sex/ And all the time I think about sex with you, with you.”
 And on “Blowin’ Me Up (With Her Love)” (a song, ostensibly, about excessive texting and not other things), he unleashes this one: “Tell a story/ She was leaning on me/ Getting horny/ Maybe we’ll get naughty.”

 To be fair, Schizophrenic isn’t a bad album.
 There are some good songs here, most notably “She Got Me” (which sounds a bit too much like something Justin would do, which is probably why it wasn’t released as a single) and the lead single, which is undeniably catchy.
 Chasez really hits his stride in the middle of the record, which contains several strong tracks, including the excellent “If You Were My Girl,” “Something Special,” “One Night Stand” and possibly the best song on the album, the Basement Jaxx-produced “Shake It.”
 It’s easy to second-guess Chasez’s choices in hindsight, but it seems like he worked well with Basement Jaxx (they also collaborated on the 2004 single “Plug it In“).
 Maybe they should have had more of a presence on this album.
 At the very least, Chasez couldn’t have done worse by releasing “Shake It” as either his lead or second single.

 Ultimately, the album doesn’t do enough to showcase his talent.
 In NSYNC, he made his reputation as a fantastic vocalist with a big voice who was great at singing dance tunes and could belt out ballads better than any of his peers.
 On Schizophrenic, he doesn’t really get to showcase his chops that much, nor does he really allow himself to build much of an identity as a solo artist (except as a horndog).
 Obviously, artists have to grow and Chasez was right to move away from his bread-and-butter.
 However, he swerved so radically and violently away from what most people had known about him to the point where it became counterproductive.
-Trying so many different things and not particularly succeeding at any of them hurt any chance he had of succeeding as a solo artist – let alone catching the other guy.

 The exposure could have helped him – instead, his solo career pretty much fizzled out after “Some Girls” and “All Day Long” flopped on the singles charts.
 The album didn’t do much better, selling approximately 121,000 copies.
 Chasez tried to record a follow-up, 2007’s The Story of Kate, which was more ballad and adult contemporary-oriented.
 Timberlake even worked with him on some of the tracks.
 However, Jive refused to release it and Chasez left the label soon afterwards.
 He’s mainly worked behind the scenes since then, although he does still perform from time-to-time, showing off that amazing voice and making us all wonder what could have been.